spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/content/content-items/references/reference-information-content-item-widgets-types.md

 ## File list content item widget

-The widget allows you to insert a File List content item that will be displayed as a link or icon to download the file, such as video, image, zip, pdf, etc on a page or block.
+The widget lets you insert a File List content item that will be displayed as a link or icon to download the file, such as video, image, zip, pdf, etc on a page or block.

 {% info_block infoBox %}